 Since LED lights tend to attract less bugs than any other light bulb, opting for LED lights for your garden or yard will help keep the bugs away from your home and outdoor leisure areas.

-To benefit even more from the use of outdoor LED lights, you should opt for light bulbs with warmer colours as bugs usually are more attracted to the cold colour spectrum.
-A perfect choice for an LED light bulb would be a colour in the range of warm yellow-orange.
+To benefit even more from the use of outdoor LED lights, you should opt for light bulbs with warmer colors as bugs usually are more attracted to the cold color spectrum.
+A perfect choice for an LED light bulb would be a color in the range of warm yellow-orange.

 If this blog post has answered your question or if you would like to learn more about all things related to outdoor lights, feel free to visit our lighting blog.